This post was update on 03 December 2021 to reflect the latest changes.

 A Tough Winter Ahead?

-It has been widely noted that due nearly 18 months of being in lockdown, the general public’s immune systems aren’t as resilient as they were.
+It has been widely noted that after months of being in lockdown, the general public’s immune systems aren’t as resilient as they were.
 Respiratory and flu viruses, as well as norovirus are expected to make a big comeback – meaning following strict cleaning protocols is as important as at any time during the pandemic.

-Restrictions may be gone legally, but mask wearing (just look at TFL) is still strongly advised by the government.
-And, with covid cases still on an upwards trend, hand hygiene and the public’s peace of mind are essential for the return to normal life.
+Restrictions may be gone legally, but mask wearing is still strongly advised by the government.
+And, with Covid cases still on an upwards trend, hand hygiene and the public’s peace of mind are essential for the return to normal life.